KratosMultiphysics/CoSimIO/tutorial/python/README.md

 minor_version = info.GetInt("minor_version")
 patch_version = info.GetString("patch_version")
 ```

-You may find this example in hello.py file in the `solver_integration/python_solver` folder
+This example can be found in [integration_tutorials/python/hello.py](../../tests/integration_tutorials/python/hello.py).

 ## Tutorial 3: Connecting and Disconnecting
 The first step to establishing a connection to Kratos CoSimulation is to use the `Connect()` method: